Valentain2345/KnowGraph/README.md

 This document explains how to run the application using **Docker** and how to run each service locally for development.

-# Running the Application with Docker (Recommended)
+# Running the Application with Docker

 ## Prerequisites